-The liabilities to banks are initially valued at fair value with subsequent measurement valued at their amortised cost value.
-All liabilities are payable within one year.
+The commercial papers are initially valued at fair value with subsequent measurement valued at their amortised cost value.

 Liabilities to Volkswagen Group companies

 The liabilities to affiliated companies are initially valued at fair value with subsequent measurement valued at their amortised cost value.
 All liabilities are payable within one year.